NextFaze/NFURLConnection/README.md

     // create a url connection:
     NFURLConnection *conn = [[NFURLConnection alloc] init];
     conn.delegate = self;   // optional

-    // create a request
+to create a request object

-    NFURLRequest *req = [[[NFURLRequest alloc] init] autorelease];
+    NFURLRequest *req = [NFURLRequest requestWithURL:@"http://www.google.com/"];
-    req.URL = [NSURL URLWithString:@"http://www.google.com/"];
     req.HTTPMethod = @"GET";
     req.requestType = RequestType1;   // optionally assign a request type
     [req setParameterValue:@"foo" forKey:@"bar"];  // optionally assign parameters

+to create a multipart form upload;
+if the request content type is NFURLRequestContentTypeForm (the default) and contains binary parameter data (either as NSData objects or NFURLRequestDataUpload objects), the body of the request will be encoded as multipart form data.

+    NSData *imageData = UIImagePNGRepresentation(image);
+    NFURLRequestDataUpload *upload = [NFURLRequestDataUpload dataWithContentType:@"image/png" data:imageData];
+    NFURLRequest *req = [NFURLRequest requestWithURL:@"http://example.com/upload"];
+    req.HTTPMethod = @"POST";
+    [req setParameterValue:imageData forKey:@"image"];

-    // send a request asynchronously
+to send a request asynchronously

     [conn sendRequest:req];

-    // send a request synchronously
+to send a request synchronously

     NFURLResponse *response = [conn sendSynchronousRequest:req];

-    // accessing data structures from the response id data = response.object;   // NSArray or NSDictionary if response body is json or xml
+access data structures from the response

+    id data = response.object;   // NSArray or NSDictionary if response body is json or xml

-    // differentiating responses based on the request
+differentiating responses based on the request
-    // the response object contains a reference to the request:

     NSLog(@"request type is: %d", response.request.requestType);

 When using a delegate and asynchronous requests, implement the NFURLConnectionDelegate protocol: